Men, whiskey and dreams of peace…

 Six people sat in the corner of the tavern.
 Drinking, singing and enjoying the night.

 We ordered fresh drinks.
 Raised them high.
 We sang.
 “If I was the King of the forest.
 I would demand peace for all people.
-I would require drink, dance and laughter for everyone.”
+I would require drink, dance and laughter.”

 The tavern is closed down.
 We sat by Boebingen lake.
 The Russian hugged me and thanks me for allowing him to join my friends.
 His eyes watched the German girls put their feet into the cold lake water.
 He smiled and told me.
 “This is real paradise.
 A full moon.
 Beautiful woman and good friendship.
 This is what life is.
 We must learn.
 All of us are flesh, bone and blood.
 We can break like simple branches.
 We need to enjoy every second of life.”

-I call the German girls over.
+I called the German girls over.
 Six people enjoying the night opened a fresh bottle of Black Velvet whiskey and waited for the morning sun.